 Dr. Jim Cathey and Dr. Roel Lopez explain how the Natural Resources Institute provides value to critical Texas interests of sustainability, energy, agriculture, and military readiness.
 Because NRI is a collaboration of the Extension Service and Texas A&M AgriLife, they run a very efficient program serving as an example of conservation in action.

-Dr. Brent Pemberton and Dr. Larry Stein detail the history of the Texas Superstar program, starting with the first nursery-quality Texas Bluebonnet and how their partnerships with Texas A&M Research and the Extension service.
+Dr. Brent Pemberton and Dr. Larry Stein detail the history of the Texas Superstar program, starting with the first nursery-quality Texas Bluebonnet and their partnerships with Texas A&M Research and the Extension service.
 Such collaboration helps with the testing and the promotion of new Texas Superstar plants.
-Impressively, this program has not only resulted in beautiful plants but disease-resistant plants making gardening easier for homeowners
+Impressively, this program has not only resulted in beautiful plants but also disease-resistant plants, making gardening easier for homeowners.

-Texas A&M AgriLife experts, Dr. Ismael Badillo-Vargas, Dr. Gabe Hamer, and Dr. Sonja Swiger present how the various entomology programs throughout Texas A&M AgriLife partner to address vector-borne illnesses that affect people and animals.
-The entomology programs are always on the lookout for new vector-borne diseases and how to prevent them in humans and animals.
+Texas A&M AgriLife experts Dr. Ismael Badillo-Vargas, Dr. Gabe Hamer, and Dr. Sonja Swiger present how the various entomology programs throughout Texas A&M AgriLife partner to address vector-borne illnesses that affect people and animals.
+The entomology programs are always on the lookout for new vector-borne diseases and ways to prevent them in humans and animals.